Alexander Martin

 Biography

-Professor Martin has presented his research nationally at the Society for Music Theory annual meeting, regionally at Music Theory Southeast, South Central Society for Music Theory, and Music Theory Society of the Mid-Atlantic, and he is published in Music Theory Online.
-He is currently preparing an article concerning text-music relationships involving extraneities and ellipses in songs from Robert Schumann’s Liederkreis, op.
-39.
+Professor Martin’s research concerns Schenkerian analytical approaches to the Romantic Lied.
+He has presented his scholarship nationally at the Society for Music Theory annual meeting, regionally at Music Theory Southeast, South Central Society for Music Theory, and his work is published in Music Theory Online.
+He is currently preparing a new article on how musical parameters contribute to a listener’s sense of implied stage blocking in imagined physical space in Robert Schumann’s narrative ballads.

 More About Alexander Martin